briza-insurance/air-starter/README.md

 # Air starter - Vanilla JavaScript

-A plug-and-play starter application built using [Briza Air](https://air.briza.com)'s Questionnaire component on the frontend and Node/Express JS on the backend for server-to-server communication hitting the [Briza API](https://www.briza.com/get-an-api-key).
+A plug-and-play starter application built using [Briza Air](https://air.briza.com)'s Questionnaire component on the frontend and Node/Express JS on the backend for server-to-server communication hitting the [Briza API](https://www.briza.com/developers).

 ## Who's this for?

-Use this application as a starting point in building your own commercial insurance rater if you are a Briza dev-partner that has received credentials (Briza API key + Brokerage ID).
+Use this application as a starting point in building your own commercial insurance experience if you have received your credentials (Briza API key + Brokerage ID).

 ## Requirements